rockview/bitslice/README.md

 I also noticed there doesn't seem to be a test for the halftone decoder.
 I have no idea why this would be omitted.

-I can't remember what the Cx input to the AM2904 is connected to.
-It is used by the addIc instruction, but that implies it is connected to Ic (immediate carry).
+I can't remember what the Cx input to the AM2904 is connected to, but it is used by the addIc instruction which implies that it is connected to Ic (immediate carry).
+The only use I can find in the microcode is to add a register to itself and feed the carry out back into the carry in.
+Used inconjunction with a rotate left results in rotating the register left 2 places.
+I guess this works because there can be no further bit propagation since bit 0 will always have the value 0 after the ADD.
-I don't understand how the carry out of the ALU could be connected back to the carry in.
-How would the carry propagation settle?
-It is tested in MDIAG6.MAL where AAAA is added to AAAA and the result is apparently 5555 which would imply the carry in is 1.
-It is specifically tested for in LEN.C too.
-Oh, well!